TAMU-Robomasters/aimbots-dev/README.md

 ## Licensing

-aruwlib-template-project is covered under the GPL-3.0-or-later with the following exceptions:
+taproot-template-project is covered under the GPL-3.0-or-later with the following exceptions:
-- `/aruwlib/modm` and `/template-project/aruwlib/modm` are licensed under MPL 2.0 by the modm
+- `/taproot/modm` and `/template-project/taproot/modm` are licensed under MPL 2.0 by the modm
   project.
 We _are not_ the license holder for these files.
 See `/modm/LICENSE` for license information.
-- `/template-project/aruwlib/src/aruwlib/algorithms/MahonyAHRS.h` and
+- `/template-project/taproot/src/taproot/algorithms/MahonyAHRS.h` and
-  `/template-project/aruwlib/src/aruwlib/algorithms/MahonyAHRS.cpp` are licensed under the GPL by SOH Madgwick.
+  `/template-project/taproot/src/taproot/algorithms/MahonyAHRS.cpp` are licensed under the GPL by SOH Madgwick.
 The repo containing this code can be found [here](https://github.com/uw-advanced-robotics/MahonyAHRS).

 Other RoboMaster teams are invited, and encouraged, to utilize this library.
-We have licensed this template project and aruwlib under the GPL to encourage collaboration and open publishing of RoboMaster controls codebases. **We politely request that other teams choosing to utilize this library, or parts of it (including its design), open-source their own code in turn.**
+We have licensed this template project and Taproot under the GPL to encourage collaboration and open publishing of RoboMaster controls codebases. **We politely request that other teams choosing to utilize this library, or parts of it (including its design), open-source their own code in turn.**